 This article hopes to explore why painful comments are most effective when they’re sandwiched between compliments.
 This is an effort to help you see signs of people who attempt to cause damage.
-This write up provides reason for why saying things in a specific order is effective in eliciting pain, but it is not an advocacy for you to begin saying things in that order.
+This write up provides reasons for why saying things in a specific order is effective in eliciting pain, but it is not an advocacy for you to begin saying things in that order.
 In order to effectively manage those who attempt to bring us pain, we should attempt to understand the tactics they use.

 Punches Hurt More When You Don’t See Them Coming

 The better a job someone does in hiding their intentions for causing pain with their words, the more painful their attempt at doing so will turn out to be.
 Those who seek to inflict the most pain with their words, won’t just deliver their attempt in a blatantly obvious manner.
 A person who insists on delivering the most painful jab, will ensure that you don’t see it coming.
 Like being inside a boxing ring, a big wind up and swing will be easy to duck and evade.
 It is more effective from their standpoint to make you feel safe in the ring with them.
 The person who seeks to make a painful impression on you will try hard to make you feel safe in conversation with them.
 They will entice you to lean into the right hook they aim to knock you out with.

 For this reason, it’s best to be careful believing compliments from others until the conversation is coming to a close.
 Ensure you know that the compliments people deliver aren’t meant to encourage you to react in ways they want and foresee.
 Compliments are effective in priming individuals for how we want them to behave.
 For instance, if this article were to compliment you on your reading skills, you’d be less likely to consider this style of writing to be bad.